 Perched high on a ridge above the northern bank of the Garonne River stands the ‘most beautiful village’ of Auvillar.

-Ideally located twenty kilometres (twelve miles), or one day’s walk, past Moissac, the village is the perfect choice for an overnight stay along the Chemin de Saint-Jacques du-Puy.
+Ideally located twenty kilometres (twelve miles), or one day’s walk, past Moissac, the village is the perfect choice for an overnight stay when walking along the Chemin de Saint-Jacques du-Puy.

 This location, high above the surrounding countryside, provided a clear view of armies approaching over the wide plains to the north or along the river, giving the village strategic importance when it was fist settled in Gallo-Roman times (100 BC—500 AD).